GenAI Concepts

 Closed-source/proprietary LLMs

-Other programmers or developers can read the code, audit for bugs or security flaws, and potentially contribute improvements back to the project.
+Other programmers or developers can read the code, audit for bugs or security flaws and potentially contribute improvements back to the project.

-These models typically cannot be examined, audited, or modified.
+Closed-source LLMs typically cannot be examined,

 Examples

-OpenAI’s GPT models: The models of GPT-2 and GPT-3 are able to generate human-like text based on input prompts.
-The code and pre-trained models are available on GitHub, allowing developers/deployers to experiment with and build upon them.
+OpenAI’s GPT models: GPT-2 and GPT-3 can generate human-like text based on input prompts.
+The code and pre-trained models are available on GitHub, allowing developers / deployers to

-Hugging Face’s Transformers Library is an open-source library and provides easy-to-use interfaces for accessing and fine-tuning natural language processing (NLP*) models.
-This library includes pre-trained models like BERT, GPT, and RoBERTa, and tools for training and evaluation.
+Hugging Face’s Transformers is an open-source library providing easy-to-use interfaces for accessing and fine-tuning NLP models.
+The library includes pre-trained models like BERT, GPT and RoBERTa (robustly optimised BERT pre-training approach),

-Bloom is an open-source multilingual language model.
+BLOOM is an open-source multilingual language model.

 Advantages